 I can’t tell you why this works (I won’t pretend to be an electrical engineer), and I’m honestly quite confused because you’d normally expect an adapter like this to make the connection less stable.
 But there’s something about the translation between USB-A and USB-C using the adapter that helps the car understand it, without fail.
 And though I don’t know why it works, I’ve been driving my car carefree for several months without a single CarPlay dropout.

-If you for some reason have a car that only has USB-C and still have issues, you could always try using an adapter that works in the reverse direction, from USB-C to USB-A — they’re about the same price.
+If you for some reason have a car that only has USB-C and still have issues, you could always— they’re about the same price.